jivimberg/external-links/DEV.md

 7. Change side panel icon
 8. Make sure things disappear if the active file is closed
 9. Show links in the order they appear in the file?
+10. Check this error message: "emotion-react.browser.esm.js:435 You are loading @emotion/react when it is already loaded.
+Running multiple instances may cause problems.
+This can happen if multiple versions are used, or if multiple builds of the same version are used."